-A district heating distribution systems often operate with supply temperatures between 70-80 °C. However, due to an increasing attention to reducing temperature levels some areas operate at temperatures as low as 55-60 °C during the summer months [1].
+A district heating distribution system distributes heat to consumers in a distribution area using water as a media.
+Distribution systems often operate with supply temperatures between 70-80 °C. However, due to an increasing attention to reducing temperature levels some areas operate at temperatures as low as 55-60 °C during the summer months [1].
 Development for lowering the supply temperature even further is ongoing and decoupling of space heating and domestic hot water production is seen more and more often.
 This is due to different temperature requirements for space heating and production of domestic hot water, e.g. floor heating only requires 30-35 °C whereas production of domestic hot water requires at least 50 °C to prevent the growth of legionella bacteria.
 By decoupling space heating and production of domestic hot water it is then possible to achieve several energy efficiency benefits in a district heating system.